binipringle/contracts/_texts/0-outline.md

 Draft a modification to the Alaska Packers contract that would be more immune to challenge.

-# 8.3.
-Theoretical Perspective - Neo-Classical Economics and Socioeconomics
+## VIIIc Theoretical Perspective - Neo-Classical Economics and Socioeconomics

 What neo-classical economic assumptions does the court make in Alaska Packers that may have influenced the outcome of the case?
 How might you challenge those assumptions?

-# 9. CONTENT OF THE CONTRACT
+# NINE - CONTENT OF THE CONTRACT

-## 9.1.
-Interpretation
+## IXa Interpretation

-## 9.1.1.
-Implied Terms
+## IXai Implied Terms

 - Good faith
 - Missing terms / Gap filling